Waitematā DHB Outpatients

 - It is open Monday to Friday 7am - 5pm, and Saturday to Sunday 9am - 4pm.

-Espresso Alley is a public espresso bar which sells a variety of cold food and drinks, located in the main foyer of the hospital next to the entrance to ED.
+Mojo Espresso Alley is a public espresso bar which sells a variety of cold food and drinks, located on the left side in the main foyer of the hospital.

 - It is open Monday to Friday 6:30am to 8pm, and Saturday to Sunday 7:30am - 4pm.